docsforadobe/illustrator-scripting-guide/docs/objectmodel/topLevelObjects.md

 - Whether the document was `saved` since the last alteration of content
 - The `path` of the associated file

-The document object’s methods allow your scripts to act on the document; for example:
+The document object's methods allow your scripts to act on the document; for example:

 - `Save` to an Illustrator file or `save as` the various supported file formats
 - `Activate` or `close` a document
 - `Print` the document.
-Your scripts can select a printer by referencing a `print options` object, or they can reference available printers through the application object’s `printer list` property.
+Your scripts can select a printer by referencing a `print options` object, or they can reference available printers through the application object's `printer list` property.

 ---